 Title loans are often marketed to those with poor or little credit history, similar to bad credit loans.
 Title lenders tend not to check credit or accept very poor credit.
 The biggest factor when applying for a title loan, is the market value of your vehicle.

 Lenders are only able to accept vehicles that are fully paid-off and are titled in your name.
 The loan amount you’re approved for and that you borrow is based on the market value of your car.
 Depending on the make, mileage and year of your vehicle, lenders usually value your car far below the market rate, extending maximum loan amounts of a few hundred to a couple thousand dollars.

 Many lenders will continue to “roll-over” your loan amount.
-While this will give your more time to repay, your lender can claim your vehicle at any time after the term of your loan.
+While this will give your more time to repay your auto title loan, your lender can claim your vehicle at any time after the term of your loan.
 This process can lead to a cycle of charges with roll-over fees deepening your debt.
 If you can, at least make a partial payment on your loan.

 If you’re unable to repay your loan and the lender declines to extend your payment time, your vehicle (collateral) will be repossessed.
 Most lending companies will hire a third-party repossession agency to find and tow your vehicle.
 Repossession agents can take your car at any hour of the day without notice or warning.
 You may wake-up one morning or clock out of work only to find your vehicle gone.

 In contrast, if you default on a payday loan, short-term loan, or a Possible loan, no collateral will be seized.
 These are unsecured loans so only your credit profile may be negatively impacted.

 Whether you are applying for a title loan online or in a brick and mortar store, you will need to know the make, model, year, and mileage of your car.
 Depending on the lender, you may need proof that your vehicle is lien-free and fully paid-off.
 In other words, you must have a lien-free title and you should bring your certificate of title.